Musings On The Beauty of Good Friday

 Have you ever asked yourself?
 What is beautiful during Good Friday?

 However, some of us including my friend do not have any idea why is it coined “Good Friday”, and not “Sad”, “Bad” or “Black Friday” since what happened during that day was truly disappointing and horrible.
-This is one thing hard to explain especially to reluctant and skeptics.
-However, based on Church’s teachings, we came to know and realize that it might have been called “Good Friday” simply because it was the time Jesus mission here on earth was accomplished.
-His sufferings and death turned out to be the fulfillment of God’s promise and love for us, that is to save mankind from the destruction of sin and to prepare us for our journey to eternal life, which is God’s Kingdom in Heaven.
+This is one thing hard to explain especially to skeptics and reluctant believers.
+However, based on Church’s teachings, we came to know and realize that it might have been called “Good Friday” simply because it was the time Jesus mission on earth was accomplished.
+His sufferings and death turned out to be the fulfillment of God’s love for us and His promises, i.e., to save mankind from the destruction of sin and to prepare us for our journey to eternal life, which is God’s Kingdom in Heaven.
 And that makes it good, not just good but VERY GOOD!
 In fact, we can even call it even the “Great Friday” or how kids put it, “Awesome Friday”!
-And that makes it beautiful!
-Jesus’ death gives us hope, the hope for the world, the hope for all of us to get to know Him more, our Savior who cares for us, who wants to grant us forgiveness and be reconciled with Him.
+And that too, makes it beautiful!
+Jesus’ death gives us hope, the hope for the world, the hope for all of us to get to know Him more, to love our Savior more, the One who truly cares for us, who wants to grant us forgiveness and be reconciled with Him.

 Some of us may argue: “if God is with the oppressed and the like, then why are they in such a miserable state?”
 Exactly, this is the substance and beauty of Good Friday.
 This is what it’s all about.
 Jesus wants us to carry our crosses so we can follow Him.
 One way of responding to this call is to share what we have and help other people in need.
 Truly, this is pretty hard to grasp as it is not easy to give away our treasures, especially if it’s hard-earned ….but with God’s “paradoxical” promises on the Mount of Olives, everything is worth the effort to change for the better.
 There is always hope for all of us, hope that would encourage us to renew our lives, not to give up on ourselves, not to give up on others but most of all not to give up on God.